vasilsaroka/TBpack/README.md

        CloudGet["https://www.wolframcloud.com/obj/vasil.saroka/TBpack/Demo/TBpackDemo.wl"]

    **TBpackDemo** does not have documentation built-in into Wolfram Documentation Center, only user information messages can be invoked for the core fucntions.
 The available functions are `Hamiltonian`, `ElectronicStructure`, `ElectronicBands1D`.
-Try, for example,
+To get informaiton on the usage of `Hamiltonian` core fucntion, try

        ?Hamiltonian

-   to get informaiton on the usage of `Hamiltonian` core fucntion.

    For a flawless start, you can use our Cloud based demo examples.
-Download [ExamplesDemo.nb](https://www.wolframcloud.com/obj/vasil.saroka/TBpack/Demo/ExamplesDemo.nb) with examples and follow the instruction inside.
+Download [ExamplesDemo.nb](https://www.wolframcloud.com/obj/vasil.saroka/TBpack/Demo/ExamplesDemo.nb) with examples and follow the instructions inside.